mrmcc3/vibing-dev/blog/why-apex.md

 Even if clients query a strongly consistent database, the results are records from the past!
 The information clients have can only ever be eventually consistent with the source (database).
-The physics of information sharing *is* eventual consistency - it's the correct choice for Apex.
+The physics of information sharing _is_ eventual consistency - it's the correct choice for Apex.

+**How does a user immediately see their own changes if Apex has a 20-second propagation delay?**

+This concern is largely contrived.
+First, the 20-second figure represents global propagation - a situation a single client would rarely encounter.
+Local propagation happens within seconds.

+Second, the ability to "read your own writes" is not incompatible with an eventually consistent archive.
+Apex clients can handle it.

+1. If a client writes directly to the archive, it can simply construct a set that includes the new records.
+2. If a client performs a transaction, the system can also return a set that includes all records up to and including the transaction result.

+Finally, if the time it takes the archive to converge is unacceptable, just send the correct basis (set of records) directly.

+**How do applications actually model and query their information using just sorted binary records?**

+It's all up to the Apex client!
+The archive provides the foundation to allow client libraries to create information formats, query-engines, OLTP connectors, AI integrations etc.

+Apex doesn't exist yet, nor do these client libraries - but that's the point.
+The case here is for the right foundation to enable it to happen.

 <!--

-**Even so, 20sec is way too long to replace operational database queries!**

-20 seconds is the worst-case global propagation time.
-Reading from your geographic region is much faster - around 5 seconds.
-But still that's beside the point it's never zero!

-What you really want is "read your own writes" to the archive, or when a transaction is made, to see all records up to and including the transaction.
-Both can be solved by apex clients.
-It's not a concern for the archive.

 **Why binary records?
 Why no format, schema or query language?
 How do applications actually use this in practice?**